open-sauced/intro/docs/CONTRIBUTING.md

 4. **Launch the Live Server**.

    Click the "Go Live" button in the bottom-right corner of the VS Code window.
-It will open the project in a new tab on your browser at a local address.
+It will open a new tab on your browser at a local address.
+Then, click the "docs" folder to see the project in live mode.

 5. **Make and test changes**.